 How Medically Supervised Detox Programs Work

-The goal of medical detox is to remove all traces of alcohol or other substances from the patient’s body, allowing them to begin their recovery with a clean slate.
-However, this is a difficult process, as bodies that have been exposed to large amounts of substances over an extended period have begun to adapt to the substance.
+The goal of medical detox is to remove all traces of alcohol or other substances from your body so you can begin recovery with a clean slate.
+However, this is a difficult process, as bodies that have been exposed to large amounts of substances over an extended period have begun to adapt to them.

-One way the body changes is through two neurotransmitters, serotonin and dopamine.
-Sometimes called feel-good chemicals, they regulate our feelings and are triggered when alcohol or drugs are used.
+One way the body changes is through two neurotransmitters: serotonin and dopamine.
+Sometimes called feel-good chemicals, they regulate our emotions and are triggered when alcohol or drugs are used.
 This is where the familiar feelings of euphoria come from.
-When substances are abused, the body develops a tolerance and it becomes harder to trigger the neurotransmitters.
-Over time, you can become so accustomed to the substance that it’s difficult to feel normal without them.
+When substances are abused, the body develops a tolerance, and it becomes harder to trigger the neurotransmitters.
+Over time, you can become so accustomed to the substance that it’s difficult to feel normal without it.
 This is called dependence.

-Medical detox programs allow patients to remove alcohol and drugs from their bodies while also addressing the physical symptoms that come with dependence and withdrawal.
-Without medical supervision, withdrawal symptoms could pose a serious health risk.
+Medical detox programs help you remove alcohol and drugs from your body while also addressing the physical symptoms that come with dependence and withdrawal.
+Without medical supervision, withdrawal symptoms can pose a serious health risk.

 The first step is evaluation, which includes a series of screening tests.
 These are given by a nurse or doctor to ensure accuracy.
 Their purpose is to gather as much information as possible about your needs so as to deliver the best possible treatment.
 The tests include medical assessments, drug and alcohol screenings, disorder evaluations and psych assessments.